-Water quality, habitats, water quantity and ecological processes of rivers are maintained or improved by ensuring that:
+Water quality, habitats, natural form and character, water quantity and ecological processes of rivers are maintained or improved by ensuring that:

-- (a) where a target attribute state in Table 9.2 is not met, the state of that attribute is improved in all rivers and river reaches in the part Freshwater Management Unit so that the target attribute state is met within the timeframe indicated within Table 9.2, and - (b) where a target attribute state in Table 9.2 is met, the state of that attribute is at least maintained in all rivers within the part Freshwater Management Unit, and

-- (c) where any attribute in any river or river reach is in a better state than the target attribute state, that attribute is at least maintained at the better state in every river or river reach, and - (d) where a huanga of mahinga kai and Māori customary use for locations identified in Schedule B (Ngā Taonga Nui a Kiwa) is not achieved, the state of the river or river reach is improved.
+- (a) where a target attribute state in Table 9.2 is not met, the state of that attribute is improved throughout in all rivers and river reaches in the part Freshwater Management Unit so that the target attribute state is met within the timeframe indicated within Table 9.2, and - (b) where a target attribute state in Table 9.2 is met, the state of that attribute is at least maintained in all rivers within the part Freshwater Management Unit, and - (c) where any attribute in any river or river reach is in a better state than the target attribute state based on long term monitoring data, that attribute is at least maintained at the better state at the better state in every river or river reach, and - (d) where a huanga of mahinga kai and Māori customary use for locations identified in Schedule B (Ngā Taonga Nui a Kiwa) is not achieved, the state of the river or river reach is improved. - (d) where improvements are required to existing wastewater or stormwater networks: - (i) prioritise E.coli/enterococci reductions that contribute to achieving the targets for coastal locations noted in Table 9.1As, ahead of broader part Freshwater Management Unit E.coli targets in Table 9.2.